 The demand for physical therapists is expected to grow nationally by 39%1 and 25.1% in Los Angeles2 between 2010 and 2020.
 This far outpaces the average projected growth rate for many occupations.3 As baby boomers age, they are staying active longer and the need for physical therapy professionals has accelerated.

-With that in mind, West Coast University has created an interdisciplinary, student-centric, three-year doctoral program dedicated to developing proficient physical therapists poised to fill this emerging demand.
+With that in mind, West Coast University has created a student-centric, three-year doctoral program dedicated to developing proficient physical therapists poised to fill this emerging demand.

 An Innovative, Experiential Approach to Learning

 Leveraging innovative learning strategies, West Coast University's Doctor of Physical Therapy program places experience and collaboration at the cornerstone of student achievement.

 Ongoing Experiential Education.
 Classroom theory comes alive with a progression of dynamic clinical experiences.
 At approved clinical sites and in simulated training, students work with and under the supervision of experienced clinicians.
 Three end of program clinical internships will develop skills learned in the classroom and lab and establish the self-confidence graduates will need as they embark upon their career.

 Students will have a total of 51 weeks of full-time clincal internships during the academic program at WCU.
 These will take place in a minimum of three different practice settings to ensure that students are prepared to be general practitioner at graduation and equiped to work in any clinical setting.
 WCU has clinical agreements nationwide and students will be required to complete at least one clinical education experience outside of the Los Angeles metropolitan area.
 Expenses related to the clinical education experience such as housing and other living expenses, are the responsibility of the student.

 This student-focused approach helps prepare graduates to practice physical therapy with both compassion and competence - while reinforcing essential, evidence-based skills.